 The heat generated within the compressor has to be thrown out else the compressor will get too hot in the long run and its motor coils will burn leading to complete breakdown of the compressor and the whole air conditioner.
 Further, the refrigerant within the condenser coil has to be cooled so that after expansion its temperature become low enough to produce the cooling effect.
 The condenser cooling fan is an ordinary fan with three or four blades and is driven by a motor.
 The cooling fan is located in front of the compressor and the condenser coil.
 As the blades of the fan rotate it absorbs the surrounding air from the open space and blows it over the compressor and the condenser with the aluminum fins thus cooling them.
 The hot air is thrown back to the open space and the circulation of air continues unhindered.

 The expansion valve is usually a copper capillary tubing with several rounds of coils.
 In the split air conditioners of bigger capacities thermostatic expansion valve is used which is operated electronically automatically.
 The high pressure and medium temperature refrigerant leaves the condenser and enters the expansion valve, where its temperature and pressure drops suddenly.

-Parts of the Split Air Conditioners.
+This post is part of the series: Parts of the Split Air Conditioners.
 Installation of the Split Air Conditioner

 - Parts of the Split Air Condioners: Outdoor Unit